siva-edaichamy/network-intrusion-demo/README.md

 - Run pre-flight checks before each demo
 - Consider purging RabbitMQ queue for clean start
 - Default rate: 3 messages/second (easy to follow visually)

-### Two-Phase Demo Approach

-For maximum impact, demonstrate in two phases:

-1. **Phase 1 - Data Pipeline Only:** Start demo without a model to show data streaming and storage
-2. **Interlude:** Train model in Greenplum using MADlib
-3. **Phase 2 - With ML:** Upload model and resume to show real-time predictions

-This approach powerfully demonstrates **how ML transforms passive data collection into active threat detection**.

-See **DEMO_SCENARIOS.md** for detailed demo scripts and techniques.

 ## 📊 Key Metrics Displayed